-While the internet can be a great resource, it can also provide a risky environment for users, especially for children.
+While the internet can be a great resource, it can also provide a risky environment for users, especially children.
 Some of the greatest online threats that kids face include:

-Cyberbullying is particularly concerning because it can be harder for parents and school officials to detect and prevent than bullying that takes place in person.
+Cyberbullying is particularly concerning because it can be harder for parents and school officials to detect and prevent than bullying in person.
 It’s also difficult to escape because bullies can access their victims 24 hours a day, and many of the things the bullies post or share are permanent and can cause long-term damage to the victim’s reputation and mental health.
 Over 60% of victims of cyberbullying say it has impacted their school performance.
-Bullying also increases the risk of depression, self-harm, eating disorders, and even suicide.
+Bullying also increases the risk of depression, self-harm, eating disorders, and suicide.

 Listening: Talk with children to learn about what is happening in their lives.
 Provide a safe environment for kids to tell you about anything they encounter online that scares them or makes them feel uncomfortable, even if they saw it while doing something against the rules.

 Learn the signs: Besides listening to children, learn the signs that they might be experiencing an online threat.
 Signs might include missing school, getting upset right after receiving a text or online message, declining grades, suddenly avoiding their computer or phone, or changes in eating and sleeping habits.
 Talk with your child before the situation worsens if you notice anything suspicious.

 Use protective cyber tools: Make sure the software and operating systems on your child’s computer, phone, and other devices are up to date.
 Install antivirus and anti-malware software to protect the kid’s device against infection.
 Use parental control software and change settings on vulnerable sites like YouTube to restricted mode to block inappropriate websites and content.